 \subsection{Graph preliminaries}

-An undirected graph $G$, or network, is a tuple $G = (V, E)$ of set of vertices, or nodes, $V$, and set of edges, or links, $E \subseteq V \times V$.
-A graph representation $\Gamma(G)$ is a graph drawing, or layout, of $G$, where every node is assigned a point, or position, in an Euclidean drawing space $\mathbb{E}^3$ with an associated vector space.
-Additionally, every node and every edge has visual attributes, such as size, color, and edge type, attached to it.

-Let $deg(u)$ be the degree of $u$, i.\,e., the number of adjacent nodes, or neighbors, to $u$.
-Let $dist(u, v) = ||v - u||$ be the distance from $u$ to $v$ in $\Gamma(G)$.
+An \emph{undirected graph} $G$, or network, is a tuple $G = (V, E)$ of a set of vertices, or nodes, $V$, and a set of edges, or links, $E \subseteq V \times V$.
+A \emph{drawing} $\Gamma(G)$ of a graph $G$, also called a \emph{layout} of $G$, maps every vertex of $G$ to a distinct point in the Euclidean space $\mathbb{E}^3$.
+Additionally, every node and every edge has visual attributes, such as size, color, and edge type attached to it.
+Let $deg(u)$ be the \emph{degree} of $u$, i.\,e., the number of adjacent nodes, or neighbors, to $u$.
+Let $dist(u, v) = ||v - u||$ be the Euclidean distance from $u$ to $v$ in $\Gamma(G)$.
 For consistency, we use geodesic path~\cite[Fig.~2]{huang2009graph} to refer to $dist(u,v)$, and shortest path to refer to the shortest topological distance in $G$~(see Sec.~\ref{task2}).